Flag

 Anti Money Laundering

-Nepal is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Nepal is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations